oxygenxml/dita-ot-diagrams-plugin/README.md

 The "samples" folder contains a sample DITA topic with a Plant UML equation which is properly displayed when converted to HTML and PDF-based outputs.

 ![Preview Plant UML as SVG](previewPlantUML.png)

+## Security
+The PlantUML-based diagram generation is done by using local libraries without contacting any remote server.
+The Mermaid-based diagram generator is done by sending the diagram in base 64 form to the Mermaid service (https://mermaid.ink) and obtaining from that web service the corresponding image.

 Copyright and License
 ---------------------